Book a call

 How do you modernize a legacy application?

-How do you decide what to modernize and how?
+How do you decide what to modernize first?

-How do you migrate without breaking the business?
+How do you migrate without breaking what works?

 Frequently asked questions

-Should I rewrite a legacy application from scratch?
+Should I rewrite a legacy app from scratch?

-It is an incremental approach where new functionality is built around the old system and pieces of the legacy app are gradually replaced behind stable interfaces, until the old system can be retired.
-It avoids a risky single cutover and delivers value continuously.
+It is an incremental approach where a new system gradually takes over functionality from the old one, route by route, until the legacy system can be retired.
+It avoids a big-bang cutover and keeps the application working throughout the migration.

 No-risk start